Skip to main content

 2. A new one is created with the new bank, linked to the previous one for traceability

-3. The new one records the terms: original rate, new rate, number of installments, monthly payment
+3. The new one records the terms: original rate, new rate, number of installments, monthly value

 Each month you record the installment payment.
-The system tracks how many are done and how many remain.
+The system keeps count of how many are done and how many are left.
 When all are completed, it's marked as paid.

 From the app

-Obligations can be created and edited from both the chat and the UI (form screen in the Money dashboard).
-The detail screen shows the balance, progress, interest rates, and a timeline with all events.
+Obligations can be created and edited both from chat and from the UI (a form screen in the Money dashboard).
+The detail screen shows balance, progress, interest rates, and a timeline of all events.

 Credit cardsObligations

-What they trackDebt from a payment instrumentDebt between people or entities
+What they trackDebt on a payment instrumentDebt between people or entities

-UpdatesAutomatic with each expenseManual or via recorded payments
+UpdateAutomatic with every expenseManual or by registered payments

 HistoryIndividual transactions + card debt eventsEvents with interest, fees, periods

-InterestDoesn't calculate (comes from the statement)Calculates (simple/compound, auto or manual)
+InterestDoesn't calculate it (comes in the statement)Calculates it (simple/compound, auto or manual)

-PaymentBy chat ("pague la Visa")By chat or UI ("abone al prestamo")
+PaymentBy chat ("I paid the Visa")By chat or UI ("paid toward the loan")

 In net worthLiability (card debt)Liability (payable) or asset (receivable)